Last updated: November 2026 · Reviewed by our shop team after hands-on testing in cold-weather conditions.

 YESWELDER LYG-Q800D

 I’ve used this YESWELDER hood on both short weekend projects and longer shop sessions, and the panoramic view really changes how you work.
-The big center lens gives a clear, true-color view of the puddle and the side panels help cut down that tunnel-vision feeling when you’re crouched over a joint.
+The 3.94″ × 3.23″ main lens gives a clear, true-color view of the puddle.
+The 4.3″ × 1.96″ side panels help cut down that tunnel-vision feeling when you’re crouched over a joint.
 It switches to dark quickly and has adjustable sensitivity and delay, so I can jump from TIG to MIG or torch cutting without fuss.
-The pivot headgear and balanced shell make it comfortable even when I layer up for winter jobs, and the package includes spare lenses and a storage bag so I’m not hunting for parts.
+The pivot headgear and balanced shell make it comfortable even when I layer up for winter jobs.
+The package includes spare lenses and a storage bag.
+For hobbyists and pros who want a roomy view and dependable auto-darkening, this is a solid pick.

 What People Say